LazarSoft/jsqrcode/README.md

 # Make it work in the browser

-Send `dist/index.js` through webpack and create `dist/qrcode.js`:
+If this module was installed from the npm registry, it will already contain a `dist/browser.js`.
+Otherwise, it has to be built manually (after running `npm install`, see above):

     npm run compile-browser

-This way, you will have access to the global variable `QrCode` if you do the following in your HTML:
+You will have access to the global variable `QrCode` if you do the following in your HTML:

-    <script src="dist/qrcode.js"></script>
+    <script src="dist/browser.js"></script>

 See [examples/browser-upload/index.html](examples/browser-upload/index.html) for a very basic example using a file upload.